 The warmer air passing over the desert mountains can carry a good deal of moisture, but as that air increases in temperature, it rises in the atmosphere.
-Temperature drops as the air rises, soon reaching the “dew point”, the temperature where the water vapor begins to condense and form thunderclouds.
+The temperature drops as the air rises, soon reaching the “dew point”, the temperature where the water vapor begins to condense and form thunderclouds.
 The condensing moisture causes a drop in pressure, and more cool air begins to rush into the cloud.
-The air molecules rubbing against each other sets up a static electrical charge which can discharge as lightning.
+The air molecules rubbing against each other set up a static electrical charge which can discharge as lightning.

 Your Electronic Crystal Ball